Sarit1046/microsoft-365-docs/microsoft-365/solutions/ransomware-protection-microsoft-365-attack-detection-response.md

 description: Use Microsoft Defender XDR and its security signal sources to protect your Microsoft 365 resources from ransomware attacks.
 ---

 # Step 2.
-Deploy attack detection and response
+Deploy attack detection and response to defend against ransomware

 As a strongly recommended initial step for ransomware attack detection and response in your Microsoft 365 tenant, [set up a trial environment](/microsoft-365/security/defender/eval-overview) to evaluate the features and capabilities of Microsoft Defender XDR.